The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: Introduction

 \benum[label={\bf (D.\arabic{*}}),leftmargin=3\parindent] \item $X$ is a Dedekind scheme i.e. one dimensional, Noetherian, and regular. \item $X=\proj(R)$ for a graded ring $R=\oplus_{n\geq 0}R_n$ generated by degree one elements over $R_0$, and let $\O_X(1)$ be the tautological line bundle given by this grading. \item $H^1(X,\O_X(-1))\neq 0$. \eenum

-Note that $\P^1\not\in \cdi$ as $H^1(X,\O_X(-1))=0$ and $\cdi\supset \cdih$ where $\cdih$ is the subclass of schemes in $\cdi$ which corresponds to smooth, complete and hyperbolic curves (i.e. of genus at least two) over fields.
 Note that $\cdi$ contains the class of smooth, proper non-rational curves over fields (hence the superscript).
+Further note that $\P^1\not\in \cdi$ as $H^1(\P^1,\O_{\P^1}(-1))=0$ (here $\O_{\P^1}(1)$ is the tautological line bundle of degree one given by the construction of $\P^1$) and $\cdi\supset \cdih$ where $\cdih$ is the subclass of schemes in $\cdi$ which corresponds to smooth, complete and hyperbolic curves (i.e. of genus at least two) over fields.

 The purpose of this note is to record the proof of the following: \bthm \benumlab \item The class of Fargues-Fontaine curves is contained in $\cdi$, and \item the absolute Grothendieck conjecture is false for Fargues-Fontaine curves and hence the conjecture is false in general for the class $\cdi$. \eenum \ethm